 The irony of the situation is that if Obama really wanted the job, he’s actually really qualified for it.
 For the first week of November in 2016, President Obama was the guest-editor of tech-focused magazine Wired, which he also made a workout playlist for.
 In August of last year, the White House’s official Spotify channel released his final summer vacation playlist, which was the most-listened to playlist on Spotify within a day, beating out everything the company itself had made.
 There’s also a parody account dedicated to predicting the president’s reactions to current events called @ObamaSpotify with over 17,000 followers, so imagine what he could really do to help the already burgeoning giant.

 Though there are no explicit terms that say you yourself can’t apply, though Donald Trump has been disqualified for at least for 8 years, here are some of the qualifications of Spotify’s newest position, the President of Playlists:

-- Identify and substantiate new playlist ideas for addressing the nation about health care legislation that bears your name.
+- Identify and substantiate new playlist ideas for addressing the nation about canadian pharmacy health care legislation that bears your name.